jonasbardino/mod_wsgi/docs/user-guides/checking-your-installation.rst

 Which mechanism is used can also be overridden in the Apache configuration if absolutely required.

-A simlar instance of a cross process mutex is also used for each mod_wsgi daemon process group to mediate which process in the daemon process group gets to accept the next request proxied to that daemon process group via the Apache child processes.
+A similar instance of a cross process mutex is also used for each mod_wsgi daemon process group to mediate which process in the daemon process group gets to accept the next request proxied to that daemon process group via the Apache child processes.